thunderseethe/thunderseethe.github.io/content/posts/check-top-level-items.md

 }
 ```

-With that our `Type` now has two variants for our two new varaiables: `Type::Unifier` and `Type::Var`.
+With that our `Type` now has two variants for our two new variables: `Type::Unifier` and `Type::Var`.
-`Type::Unifier` is what we've been calling a variable till now, it's produced during constraint generation and solved during unification.
-`Type::Var` is our new variable that cannot be solved, it acts more like `Type::Int` than our previous idea of a variable.
-We've done the same for `Row`s with `Row::Unifier` and `Row::Open` respectively.

-We're almost done refactoring we just have one more area to fix up: substitution.
+We're almost done refactoring.
+We just have one more area to fix up: substitution.
 At the end of our type inference, substitution solves any leftover unification variables and converts our `Type` to a `TypeScheme`.

 Before our rigid/flexible variable distinction, substituting variables was obvious.
 If they were in our substitution, replace them with their corresponding type.
 Otherwise, leave them as is.
-We want to change how we handle unsolved unification variables, instead of leaving them as is we're going to replace them with fresh type variables (or row variables).
+It's still mostly that, but we want to change how we handle unsolved unification variables.
+Instead of leaving them as is, we're going to replace them with fresh type variables (or row variables).
+This is how we'll ensure unification variables don't escape the type checker.

 Making this change is relatively straightforward.
 We add two new members to our `TypeInference` struct: